GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Defaults to 0 seconds, wait indefinitely.

 remote.NAME.replicationDelay
-:	Time to wait before scheduling a remote fetch operation.
-Setting
+:	Time to wait before scheduling an asynchronous remote fetch
-	the delay to 0 effectively disables the delay, causing the fetch to start as soon as possible.
+	operation.
+Setting the delay to 0 effectively disables the delay, causing the fetch to start as soon as possible.

 	This is a Gerrit specific extension to the Git remote block.

-	By default, 0 seconds.
+	By default for asynchronous fetch, 1 seconds.
+For a synchronous fetch replicationDelay is zero.

 remote.NAME.rescheduleDelay
 :	Delay when rescheduling a fetch operation due to an in-flight fetch